Expulsion of Nagorno-Karabakh Armenians: Flight

-Prior to the Azerbaijani military offensive in Nagorno-Karabakh, there were growing concerns that Azerbaijan, with a long history of Anti-Armenian sentiment, might perpetuate a genocide against the region's Armenians.
+Prior to the Azerbaijani military offensive in Nagorno-Karabakh, there were growing concerns that Azerbaijan, with a long history of Anti-Armenian sentiment, might commit a genocide against the region's Armenians.
 Elchin Amirbeyov, the representative of the Azerbaijani president, predicted that "a genocide may happen" if the Republic of Artsakh did not capitulate.
 Echoing this concern Senator Bob Menendez, chair of the United States Senate Committee on Foreign Relations, urged for sanctions to be imposed against Azerbaijan to prevent genocide.

 After the Nagorno-Karabakh defenses collapsed, the Lemkin Institute for Genocide Prevention warned of an acute risk of genocide, fueled by extreme anti-Armenian sentiment in the Azerbaijani military, while Azerbaijani social media teemed with threats, abuse, and reports of massacres of Armenians who stayed.
-In a concurrent announcement, Genocide Watch also sounded an alert, categorization the situation as Stage 9 within their ten stages of genocide framework – Extermination.
+In a concurrent announcement, Genocide Watch sounded an alert, categorizing the situation as "Stage 9 – Extermination" within their ten stages of genocide framework.

+Absence of credible safety guarantees for integration within Azerbaijan

-While the Azerbaijani government issued assurances that the Armenian population would be safely reintegrated, these claims were not deemed credible due to Azerbaijan's established track record of authoritarianism and repression of its Armenian population.
+While the Azerbaijani government issued assurances that the Armenian population would be safely "reintegrated," these claims were not deemed credible due to Azerbaijan's established track record of authoritarianism and repression of its Armenian population.
 Noting this history, the Lemkin Institute for Genocide Prevention urged that Artsakhi women and children refuse being separated from men and older boys.

+In September 2023, residents of Nagorno-Karabakh/Artsakh described integration under Azerbaijani rule as unsafe, with one report stating they "cannot conceive any form of safe reintegration into Azerbaijan," and other reporting describing fears of persecution and ethnic cleansing.
+Human Rights Watch reported that Azerbaijan has “not taken meaningful steps to ensure the right to return in safety and dignity” and Amnesty International stated that the displaced Armenians' right to a "safe and dignified return remained unrealized."
+A 2023 Parliamentary Assembly of the Council of Europe resolution linked the flight to a "genuine threat of physical extinction" and Azerbaijan's failure to reassure Armenians about their safety.
+A Freedom House–led fact-finding report recorded that even peacekeepers within Nagorno-Karabakh "did not feel safe."
+The Freedom House report states that the destruction of entire neighborhoods in Stepanakert contradicts Azerbaijan's proclaimed "reintegration plan."
+It also cites a video published by a news outlet linked to Azerbaijan's Ministry of Defence on the "reintegration process" that included the remark, "even a wild cat can be tamed."